tryingsomestuff/Minic/README.md

 * minic_X.YY_linux_x64_armv8           : RPi armv8
 ```

-Please note that for Linux binaries to work you will need a recent libc (>=2.33, likely an ubuntu21.04 for instance) installed on your system.
+Please note that for Linux binaries to work you will need a recent libc installed on your system.
 Please note that Win32 binaries are very slow so please use Win64 one if possible.
-Please note that Minic has always been a little weaker under Windows OS (probably due to cross-compilation).
+Please note that Minic has always been a little weaker under Windows OS (probably due to cross-compilation lacking PGO).

 ## How to compile
 * Linux (Gcc>9.2 requiered): just type "make", or use the given build script Tools/tools/build.sh (or make your own ...), or try to have a look at Tools/TCEC/update.sh for some hints.
 The executable will be available in Dist/Minic3 subdirectory.
 * Windows : use the Linux cross-compilation script given or make your own.
 From time to time I also check that recent VisualStudio versions can compile Minic without warnings but I don't distribute any VS project.
-* Android/RPi : use the given cross-compilation script or make your own.
+* Android/RPi/... : use the given cross-compilation script or make your own.

 ## Syzygy EGT
-To compile with SYZYGY support you'll need to clone https://github.com/jdart1/Fathom as Fathom directory and activate WITH_SYZYGY definition at compile time.
+To compile with SYZYGY support you'll need to clone https://github.com/jdart1/Fathom as Fathom directory and activate WITH_SYZYGY definition at compile time (this is default behaviour).
 This can be done using the given git submodule or by hand.
 To use EGT just specify syzygyPath in the command line or using the GUI option.

 ## How to run